LauraBoyall/SCUBIDO/README.md

 For example if your file is saved as *cal_model_100924.RDs* for the 10th of September 2024 but you are now wanting to explore the model again in October just manually change to a different date of that day e.g. *cal_model_031024.RDs*

-Any additional help needed please contact Laura.Boyall.2016@live.rhul.ac.uk
+Any additional help needed please contact Laura.Boyall.2016@live.rhul.ac.uk or SCUBIDO.info@gmail.com